SteelCompendium/data-rules-md-dse/Abilities/Null/1st-Level Features/Relentless Nemesis.md

   scc:
     - mcdm.heroes.v1:feature.ability.null.1st-level-feature:relentless-nemesis-3-discipline
   scdc:
-    - 1.1.1:13.2.6.1:03
+    - 1.1.1:11.2.6.1:03
   source: mcdm.heroes.v1
   target: One creature or object
   type: feature/ability/null/1st-level-feature
 effects:
   - roll: Power Roll + Agility
-    t1: 6 + A damage
+    tier1: 6 + A damage
-    t2: 8 + A damage
+    tier2: 8 + A damage
-    t3: 12 + A damage
+    tier3: 12 + A damage
+  - name: Effect
-  - effect: Until the start of your next turn, whenever the target moves or is force moved, you can use a free triggered action to shift up to your speed.
+    effect: Until the start of your next turn, whenever the target moves or is force moved, you can use a free triggered action to shift up to your speed.
 You must end this shift adjacent to the target.
-    name: Effect
 ```